datreant/MDSynthesis/docs/Sim.rst

 Reference: Universes
 ====================
-The class :class:`mdsynthesis.core.aggregators.Universes` is the interface used by a **Sim** to manage **Universe** definitions.
+The class :class:`mdsynthesis.aggregators.Universes` is the interface used by a **Sim** to manage **Universe** definitions.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: mdsynthesis.core.aggregators.Universes
+.. autoclass:: mdsynthesis.aggregators.Universes
     :members:
     :inherited-members:

 Reference: Selections
 =====================
-The class :class:`mdsynthesis.core.aggregators.Selections` is the interface used by a **Sim** to access its stored selections.
+The class :class:`mdsynthesis.aggregators.Selections` is the interface used by a **Sim** to access its stored selections.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: mdsynthesis.core.aggregators.Selections
+.. autoclass:: mdsynthesis.aggregators.Selections
     :members:
     :inherited-members: